What external review decisions can the Tribunal make?

 • any new information you give the Tribunal.

-It will then make the ‘correct or preferable’ decision.
-This means, out of the decisions it can make, it will make the decision it thinks is the correct decision, or the best decision, under the law based on the evidence and facts.
+The Tribunal will then make the ‘correct or preferable’ decision.
+This means, out of the decisions it can make, it will make the decision it thinks is the correct decision, or the best decision, under the law based on the evidence.

-When the Tribunal reviews our decision to approve your plan, the Tribunal will look at whether we made the correct or preferable decision based on the facts and circumstances at the time the Tribunal makes its decision.
+When the Tribunal reviews our decision to approve your plan, the Tribunal will look at whether we made the correct or preferable decision based on the evidence at the time the Tribunal makes its decision.

 After the hearing, the Tribunal can make one of 4 types of decisions.
 It can either:

-• affirm the internal review decision – the Tribunal doesn’t make any changes
+• affirm the internal review decision – the Tribunal agrees with the internal decision and doesn’t make any changes

 • vary the internal review decision – the Tribunal makes some changes to the internal review decision